adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## Because of general maintainance concerns.

-If you name something based on what it is, you won't have to touch the HTML again in a dramatic way i.e. a heading is always a heading.
-The styles might change but then you only have to update the CSS.
+If you name something based on what it is, you won't have to touch the HTML again i.e. a heading is always a heading, no matter what it *looks* like.

+The styling might change but you only have to update the CSS.
+This is otherwise known as Loose Coupling and this improves maintainability.

 ## Because utility classes increase noise when debugging.